glotaran/pyglotaran/.github/PULL_REQUEST_TEMPLATE/feature_PR.md

----
-name: ✨ New Feature
-about: Add new functionality
-title: "✨ "
-labels: "Type: Enhancement"
----

 **IMPORTANT: Please do not create a Pull Request without creating an issue first.**

 _Any change needs to be discussed before proceeding.
 Failure to do so may result in the rejection of the pull request._